| Funding programmes | Graduate Centre for Postdocs

 Networking, further qualification, allocation of a position

-We support qualified young academics in their independent research pursuits.
+We support qualified early career researchers in the independent realisation of research tasks.

 With this funding line, the Bavarian State Ministry of Science and the Arts seeks to assist postdocs at universities in Bavaria, qualify them for a successful career in academia and prepare them to take on a tenure-track, lead of a junior research group or comparable position.
 The aim is to promote the careers of excellent young researchers, primarily from the first or second year after their doctorate, who focus on technically, economically or socially relevant issues in the context of digitalisation.

-There are many benefits to participating in the Graduate Center:
+There are many benefits to participating in the Graduate Centre:

 • Funding of a position